 The Florida Keys

 This idyllic vacation destination is the place to go during your trip to FL when you want to kick back, relax and live the good life.
 Key West is the center of all of the action with its lively Mallory Square, stunning sunsets, and plenty of opportunities to snorkel and scuba dive.
-Visitors to Key West will leave this tropical oasis feeling rejuvenated and ready to take on the world.
+You can also do a Key West sunset cruise to cap off your vacation Visitors to Key West will leave this tropical oasis feeling rejuvenated and ready to take on the world.

 On the opposite end of the spectrum of the laid back Florida Keys is the pulsating area of Miami Beach.
 This cultural melting pot carries a distinctive international vibe.
 This makes it a great destination for when you to experience the true vibe and people of South Florida.
 Be sure to make time to check out some of Miami Beach’s colorful art deco architecture.
 And don’t forget to some of the area’s authentic Cuban cuisine.